JumpStart Adventures 3rd Grade: Mystery Mountain: Gameplay

 Each of the game's 25 missions (one for each robot that must be rescued) begins with the user selecting one of Polly's questions from the TransQuizzer.
 On the TransQuizzer, Polly's teacher Ms. Winkle poses a historical question, and Polly gives a surreally humorous answer.
 Polly then appears on a monitor to state which robot she has sent back in time for the question and to list the four Mission Clues that need to be found for the mission.

 Botley, using his powerful sensory device, then determines which games need to be played in order to retrieve the needed Mission Clues.
 Once all the Mission Clues have been collected, the user will still need to collect an increasing number of Invention Points in order to be allowed to enter the Time Machine Mission Control.
 The number of Invention Points required to enter the Time Machine gradually increases over time.

 Once inside the Time Machine Mission Control, the user has to get past the Wheel of Invention in order to acquire a Time Key and enter the Time Machine itself, though Polly has apparently reprogrammed the Wheel so it's not just a quiz, but rather a quiz show called "Pollywood Squares".
 Here, Monty Monitor quizzes the user with questions that provide the point in time where Polly has sent the missing robot and which eventually reveal the correct answer to Polly's original test question.

-After this activity is completed, the user enters the Time Machine and travels back in time to retrieve the robot and bring it back to the present, where the rescued robots are deposited in an area called the "robot roost."
-After the robot has been rescued, the user begins a new mission by selecting another question from the TransQuizzer.
-However, if the user doesn't start the mission to play all the games to win more Invention Points, Botley mentions that Polly will win.
+After this activity is completed, the user enters the Time Machine and travels back in time to retrieve the robot and bring it back to the present, where the rescued robots are deposited in an area called the "robot roost".
+After the robot has been rescued, the user begins a new mission by selecting another question from the TransQuizzer, but if the user doesn't start the mission to play all the games to win more Invention Points, Botley mentions that Polly will win.
 The game continues in this manner until all 25 robots are returned to the present.